rth/dl-lectures-labs/installation_instructions.md

 the default channel of Anaconda/miniconda.
 However both might work for this class.

+Optional: make sure you have the latest version of conda which comes with faster solvers,

+    conda update -n base conda

-Optional: feel free to create a dedicated conda environment for this class if you don't want to mess with Python dependencies needed for other classes or projects:
+Recommended: it's strongly recommended to create a dedicated conda environment for this class if you don't want to mess with Python dependencies needed for other classes or projects:

-    conda create -n dlclass python=3.9
-    conda activate dlclass
+    conda create -n dlclass -c conda-forge python=3.9 conda activate dlclass

 Install or update the following packages with the conda command:

-    conda install -y tensorflow scikit-learn pandas jupyterlab matplotlib-base conda install -y h5py pillow scikit-image lxml pip ipykernel
+    conda install -c conda-forge -y tensorflow scikit-learn pandas jupyterlab matplotlib-base conda install -c conda-forge -y h5py pillow scikit-image lxml pip ipykernel

 Check that you can import tensorflow with the python from anaconda:

-    python -c "import tensorflow as tf; print(tf.__version__)" 2.6.0
+    python -c "import tensorflow as tf; print(tf.__version__)" 2.11.0

-Note that any tensorflow version from 2.0.0 should work for this class.
+Note that any tensorflow version from 2.0.0, <3.0.0 should work for this class.

 If you have several installations of Python on your system (virtualenv, conda environments...), it can be confusing to select the correct Python environment